 - Use of standard commands.
 You don’t want to introduce complex gesture requirements that people aren’t used to.

 - Different options in terms of readability.
 For example, you might have color to indicate different commands, but back that up with words so that any color-blind users can still easily use it.

 - Fail safes for any data elements that the user may want to save.
 There should be warnings or backup if they’re about to delete anything.

 - Timing.
 You don’t want to require very quick responses.
 It’s also a good idea to avoid any timeouts without warnings.

-There are a few performance-related items which you really need to test.
+There are a few performance-related items that you really need to test.
 One of the quickest ways to turn users off from using an app is if there are performance issues.

-For example, you should be testing the battery consumption of your app.
-Users don’t want apps open which are a drain on their batteries so they will quickly quit using an app that is.
-The point of a mobile is mobility, so no one wants to be tethered to a charger!
+For example, you should be usability testing the battery consumption of your app.
+Users don’t want apps open which are a drain on their batteries, so they will quickly quit using an app that is.
+The point of mobile is mobility.
+No one wants to be tethered to a charger.

 Following on from this, make sure that your app still works well offline if needed.
 Does it retain data the user needs while in a dead zone?

-Remember, a well-tested app which has been created with consideration for the user tends to do better, so don’t leave your app to chance!
+Remember, an app that has been created with consideration for the user and subjected to thorough usability tests tends to be more successful.